AdilZouitine/boring-guy/content/posts/blog/masking-rl.md

 # Feature level

-Open ai introduced masking at the feature extraction level in the paper Hide and seek [8].Each object in the scene is embedded and passed into a masked attention block similar to the one proposed in the paper.Attention is all you need [5] except that the attention is not computed over time but between the **scene's objects**.
+Open ai introduced masking at the feature extraction level in the paper Hide and seek [8].
+Each object in the scene is embedded and passed into a masked attention block.
+Similar to the one proposed in the paper, "Attention is all you need" [5] except that the attention is not computed over time but between the **scene's objects**.
 The object will be **masked** during the attention computation if it is not in the agent's field of view.

 If this is still unclear to you, don't worry, we will explain it step by step using figure and code.

 **Example**:

-Let's suppose a grid world where the agent is a panda :panda: and his objective is to eat the watermelon :watermelon: , and avoid the dragon :dragon: and the scorpion :scorpion: .
+Let us suppose a grid world where the agent is a panda :panda: .
+His objective is to eat the watermelon :watermelon: and avoid the dragon :dragon:  and the scorpion :scorpion:.

 {{< figure library="true" src="/img/masking-rl/grid_rl_no_tree.png" lightbox="true" >}}
 *Figure 2 : Grid world with 4 objects: panda :panda:, watermelon :watermelon:, scorpion :scorpion: and dragon :dragon:*

-Each of the objects is represented by a vector of dimentsion 3.
+A vector of dimension 3 represents each object.
 The first component of the vector corresponds to its position on the x-axis in the grid.
-The second component of the vector corresponds to its position on the y-axis in the grid.
-Finally, the last component of the vector corresponds to the type of object (0: panda :panda:, 1: watermelon :watermelon:, 2: scorpion :scorpion:, 3: dragon :dragon:).
+The second corresponds to its position on the y-axis in the grid.
+Finally, the vector's last element corresponds to the type of object (0: panda :panda:, 1: watermelon :watermelon:, 2: scorpion :scorpion:, 3: dragon :dragon:).

 We can represent this observation as a set as follow: